NomiChirps/tplp2/README.md

     - and two MORE loops watch motor target positions and controls motor speeds & directions. maybe those aren't pid though - something about a minimum jerk trajectory? idk.
     - this also means we need to actually install the encoder sooner rather than later.
     - i still want a mathematically sound PID tuning UI. or i guess procedure, if i expose everything in the new params ui.
+  - hah, interesting thought... should we use some kind of online state estimation (Kalman filter???) to keep track of the relative radius of the rolls? observe that when moving the rollers at equal but opposite angular velocities, the roll with the greater radius causes the print roller to turn slightly in its direction while tension increases. when the radii are equal, tension would increase while the print roller stays motionless. ... if we can estimate this, would it even be useful? hmmmmmmmmmmmmmmmmmmmmmm
 - [ ] I2cController doesn't fail gracefully when a read times out!
 - [ ] Create a front panel UI (assignee: wembly :)
   - [ ] runtime stats / logging screen